josephrexme/josephrex.me/content/post/2019-02-03-using-the-golden-ratio-in-design.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/kKWV-uU_SoI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

 while research still shows that beauty is not solely based on phi, we can try to recreate a face in the wrong proportions or an off-ratio and we will end up with something ugly.
 Something that a malformed person might look like after an accident.
 But there are people who aren't considered attractive and yet haven't been malformed in any form of accident.
-In most cases, their faces might still be in the precise golden ratio, but they might not be sculpted well enough to fit the [marquardt beauty pentagon][3].
-My girlfriend is gorgeous so I decided to place the pentagon mask on her.
+In most cases, their faces might still be in the precise golden ratio, but they might not be sculpted well enough to fit other beauty metrics.
+The [marquardt beauty pentagon][3] is an example of one of such metrics and here is my girlfriend placed behind the pentagon mask.
+It fits nicely because she's gorgeous.

 <figure>
   <div class="figure--multiple">